One Day in Sedona: A Day Trip From Phoenix

 Where to Stay in Sedona

-Private Vacation Rental – There are a number of places available to rent in Sedona such as this peaceful cottage close to all the major attractions of the town.
-Click here to see the best private rentals in Sedona!
+Private Vacation Rental – There are several places available to rent in Sedona such as this peaceful cottage close to all the major attractions of the town.

 Sky Ranch Lodge – A great mid-range option that is perfect for couples on a weekend away in Sedona.
-The lodge is centrally located and has a number of different rooms to choose from!
-Click here to see their latest prices
+The lodge is centrally located and has some different rooms to choose from!

 Not quite what you’re looking for?
 Click here to browse other hotels in Sedona